anmolmainali/SSSIHL_ROADSHOWW/README.md

     ![Screenshot 2024-12-13 103044](https://github.com/user-attachments/assets/0ef6bb24-0c17-40a3-b68f-5c72ada8965b)

-## Then as we are using RISC-V architechture we will use the following command to do so :##
+## Then as we are using RISC-V architecture we will use the following command to do so :##

     `riscv64-unknown-elf-gcc -O1 -mabi=lp64 -march=rv64i -o {filename}.o {filename}.c`
 * Then we disassemble the file for the RISC-V architecture using the following command :